Last Updated: September 1, 2021

 - Stable internet connection

-It supports almost all the major internet browser except Internet Explorer (not Microsoft Edge),
+It supports almost all the major internet browsers except Internet Explorer (not Microsoft Edge),

 however, the current version of your preferred internet browser must be updated to the latest versions.